June 30th 2021

 Mandarin and bergamot mingle together for an uplifting fragrance treat in this easily-absorbed serum - there’s no stickiness whatsoever after applying.
 Aurelia’s signature African botanical ingredients including baobab deliver omegas, essential fatty acids and vitamin E to the skin to nourish, protect and firm it, meaning a reduction in the appearance of stretch marks making skin appear more even.

-Body serum for brightening: Superdose Vitamin C Bio-Vitamin Brightening Body Lotion, members £11.34, non-members £50
+Body serum for brightening: Superdose Vitamin C Bio-Vitamin Brightening Body Lotion, members £11.16, typical price £50

 If orange Starburst is your favourite flavour, you’ll love this citrus-scented serum-texture body lotion.
 It’s jam-packed with skincare ingredients that brighten such as tranexamic acid, hyaluronic acid and firming brown algae, as well as vitamin C. Use daily for fast brightening, firming and rejuvenating action, or two or three times a week for anti-ageing powers.
 It’s vegan and cruelty-free, as you’d expect from BP.
 Not a member of Beauty Pie?
 Join using code GTGSENTME and get an extra £50 to spend.